zlib-ng/minizip-ng/README.md

 ### Streams

-This library has been refactored with streaming.
+This library has been refactored around streams.

 #### Memory Streaming